aradpls/Deep-learning-CNN-for-detecting-pneumonia-in-chest-X-ray-Image-Processing-project/README.md

 # project by: Moria Gabay and Arad Peleg</h1>

-<h1 align="center">Hi 👋, this is our deep lerani CNN model for the detection of pnemunia in chest x-aray
+<h1 align="center">Hi 👋, this is our deep learning CNN model for the detection of pnemunia in chest x-aray </h1>
 <p align="left">
 </p>